Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Town of York administers the Maine Uniform Building and Energy Code.

 Call our office at 207-363-1002, ext.
-1, Monday thru Friday, 8 a.m. to 4:30 p.m.
-Reenie Johnson will schedule your appointment with the inspector.
-Be sure to have the accurate address, the permit number and the homeowners name.
-The lead time can be anywhere from the next day to two weeks out depending on the time of year.
+1, Monday thru Friday, 8:00 a.m. to 4:00 p.m.
+Our administrative team will schedule your appointment with the inspector.
+Be sure to have the accurate address, the permit number and the homeowner's name.
+The lead time can be anywhere from a few days to two weeks out depending on the time of year.

 The program is a telephone reassurance program designed to assist senior citizens or adults with disabilities in the community.
 Many of these senior citizens or adults could be living alone, do not have someone to check in on them regularly, are at risk of sudden illnesses, falls, accidents, and social isolation.
 The goal of the program is to assist our seniors and adults so that they may continue living an independent lifestyle, and provide families the security of knowing that their loved one will have a source of daily contact.